kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## External CSS assets

-Many player plugins use private CSS files which target the plugin UI and screens.
+Many Player plugins use private CSS files which target the plugin UI and screens.
 Such plugins are playlist, chapters, share and many more.
 These CSS files can be overridden by defining the `iframeHTML5Css` property in the plugin configuration and setting it to an external CSS file overriding the internal CSS class names.

 > **NOTE:** When creating and loading external resources such as template files, please consult with the "Managing external assets" section below.